-Current tax rules that apply when you sell your main home differ from tax rules that applied when you sold your main home before May 7, 1997.
+You may not have to pay tax on all or part of the gain from the sale of your main home.
 Usually, your main home is the one in which you live most of the time.
 It can be a:

 - House,

-- · Houseboat,
+- Houseboat,

 - Mobile home,

-- Cooperative apartment, or
+- · Cooperative apartment, or

 - Condominium.